LichFactory-Games/lichfactory/docs/Rules & Options/5e-compendium/spells/blade-of-disaster-tce.md

 **Classes**:

 Tasha's Cauldron of Everything p.
-106
+106, Icewind Dale: Rime of the Frostmaiden p.
+318